apache/trafficserver/doc/admin-guide/logging/formatting.en.rst

                      which is different for all currently-active transactions on the same client connection.
-For client HTTP/2 transactions, this value is the stream ID for the transaction.
+For client HTTP/2 transactions, this value is the stream ID for the transaction. ctpw  Client Request Client Transaction Priority Weight, the priority weight for the underlying HTTP/2 protocol. ctpd  Client Request Client Transaction Priority Dependence, the transaction ID that the current transaction depends on for HTTP/2 priority logic.
 ===== ============== ==================================================================

 .. _admin-logging-fields-content-type: